Are You Planning to Adopt A Child? Child Adoption Rules & Policy in India

 You need to keep in regular touch with the adoption agency or the ACA you registered with for frequent knowing about the process.
 As per CARA, the agency must wind up the home study within 3 months since the date of registration.
 You also have complete rights to know about any delays or any developments from the agency.

-Prospective adoptive parents have complete rights to take the child to be adopted for a full check-up to an independent paediatrician.
+Prospective adoptive parents have complete rights to take the child to be adopted for a full check-up to an independent pediatrician.
 All CARA-certified agencies run HIV and Hepatitis B tests on the children in their care.
 The agency also must provide any non-identifying details about the child’s and the birth parents’ medical history, if known to the adoptive parents.
 Additionally, the adoptive parents will be handed over any medical bills and records in the child’s name.

 Did you find the blog helpful?
 Do you have more ideas?
 We’d love to hear ideas, thoughts, suggestions and feedbacks from you.
 Write to us or mention the same in the comments section below.